-A slight ringing in the ear… Feeling a sense of relaxation and stimulation both at the same time; and oh so keen to my surroundings.
+I would feel a slight ringing in the ear, then a sense of relaxation and stimulation both simultaneously, and oh so keen to my surroundings.

 It was hard for me to welcome the fact that I’m addicted to cocaine.
 When I tried to test the effect of quitting or at least slowing down a bit, I could, but only for a little while.
-The cravings would then come back and I was on the “dependency roller coaster” all over again.
+The cravings would then come back, and I was on the “dependency roller coaster” all over again.
 Then one bump after another turned into a spending frenzy.
-When I wasn’t doing it… I was thinking about it.
+When I wasn’t getting high, I was thinking about it.
 And the more I snorted, the more I wanted.
-I must have known I had a problem because I began to hide how often and how much I spent on doing it.
+I must have known I had a problem because I began to hide how often and how much I spent doing it.
 ADDICTED?
 I guess I am.

-The roller coaster of chemical dependency happens when we experience some sort of problem in our life.
+The roller coaster of chemical dependency happens when we experience some problems in our life.
 Hence from the use of mood-altering chemicals but fail to change our using behavior.
-I did not connect my use of cocaine with the problems which resulted from that use.
-I denied that any of my problems were the consequence of my drug abuse.
+I did not connect my use of cocaine with the problems that resulted from that use.
+I denied that any of my issues were the consequence of my drug abuse.

-I learned that there is something called the “pleasure connection”.
-During the time I snorted, I never thought about what activities I used to do, in the past, that had truly given me a natural pleasure.
-For me – chemical dependency produced an artificial sense of pleasure.
-And one way of looking at chemical dependency is – as an attempted quick way to, feeling pleasure.
+I learned that there is something called the “pleasure connection.”
+During the time I snorted, I never thought about what activities I used to do, in the past, that had indeed given me a natural pleasure.
+For me – chemical dependency produced a false sense of joy.
+And one way of looking at chemical dependency is – as an attempted quick way to feeling pleasure.

 Cocaine was my friend for ten years.
 I never missed a day of work.
 I made sure my kids were clean, fed, and well dressed.
-And oh yeah… I never got in trouble with the law.
-I would say that I didn’t know how to live life on life’s terms so I self-medicated to numb the feelings.
-Then one day as I was getting high, I came to the realization that I was no longer in control.
+And oh yeah.
+I never got in trouble with the law.
+I would say that I didn’t know how to live life on life’s terms, so I self-medicated to numb my feelings.
+Then one day, as I was getting high, I realized that I was no longer in control.
 The cocaine had taken over.
 I was chemically dependent on cocaine.
-In the beginning, I felt free, excited, happy and believe it or not… Intelligent.
+In the beginning, I felt free, excited, happy, and believe it or not.
+Intelligent.

 “Cocaine is a powerful central nervous system stimulant, creating a quick, intense euphoria, accompanied by a decrease in hunger, indifference to pain and fatigue, and illusions of great physical strength and mental capacity.”
-This is what I learned in therapy and this is how cocaine made me feel.
-When I began my therapy, I was given a pamphlet which told me how and if my treatment would be successful.
+What I learned in therapy was that this is how cocaine made me feel.
+When I began my therapy, I received a pamphlet, which told me how and if my treatment would be successful.
 All I had to do was to meet several criteria.
-I was not at all one of the perfect ones meeting all seven bullet points outlined in that pamphlet, however, my therapy was successful.
+I was not at all one of the perfect ones meeting all seven bullet points outlined in that pamphlet.
+However, my therapy was successful.

 Reality Therapy was the best part of my therapy.
-The name, although catchy, can easily be improperly interpreted as having to do with giving someone “a reality check” but, it is not at all like that.
-There was no “ten steps” process however I did do a “Step One” workshop.
+Although catchy, the name can easily be improperly interpreted as having to do with giving someone “a reality check,” but it is not at all like that.
+There was no “ten steps” process; however, I did a “Step One” workshop.
 And in this workshop, I learned that “the pathway to clean and sober living begins with the first step.
-Until you are able to accept the first step, contented sobriety is not possible”.
+Until you can accept the first step, contented sobriety is not possible”.
 That first step is at first admitting you have a chemical dependency or an addiction.
-Every dependency starts with an underlying problem and being honest with one’s self is key during therapy.
-After overdosing, I finally admitted, to myself and the ones I loved, that I have a problem.
-So if you’re fighting with some type of chemical dependency I encourage you to seek therapy… I did.
+Every dependency starts with an underlying problem, and being honest with oneself is crucial during therapy.
+After overdosing, I finally admitted that I have a problem with myself and the ones I loved.
+So if you’re fighting with some chemical dependency, I encourage you to seek therapy.
+I did.

 “Keep on asking, and it will be given you; keep on seeking, and you will find; keep on knocking, and it will be opened to you.”
 Matthew 7:7